CityOfNewYork/ACCESS-NYC/wp-content/plugins/limit-login-attempts-reloaded/readme.txt

 3. Administration interface in WordPress 4.5.3

 == Changelog ==

+= 2.8.1 =
+* Extra lockout options are back.

+= 2.8.0 =
+* The plugin doesn't trust any IP addresses other than _SERVER["REMOTE_ADDR"] anymore.
+Trusting other IP origins make protection useless b/c they can be easily faked.
+This new version provides a way of secure IP unlocking for those sites that use a reverse proxy coupled with misconfigurated servers that populate _SERVER["REMOTE_ADDR"] with wrong IPs which leads to mass blocking of users.

+= 2.7.4 =
+* The lockout alerts can be sent to a configurable email address now.

+= 2.7.3 =
+* Settings page is moved back to "Settings".

+= 2.7.2 =
+* Settings are moved to a separate page.
+* Fixed: login error message. https://wordpress.org/support/topic/how-to-change-login-error-message/

 = 2.7.1 =
 * A security issue inherited from the ancestor plugin Limit Login Attempts has been fixed.